DimitryGonzales/dotfiles/.github/README.md

 - [Gruvbox](https://marketplace.visualstudio.com/items?itemName=jdinhlife.gruvbox)

+> ⚠️ Working in a way to install these automatically.

 ## 🖼️ Examples

-> ⚠️ *These images do not showcase all features/configurations.*
+**⚠️ These images do not showcase all features/configurations.**

 - Catppuccin Mocha Lavender